yuchia0221/Grind-75/Graph/994-RottingOranges/README.md

     return counter if fresh_oranges == 0 else -1
 ```

 Explanation: In the initial stage, we need to iterate the whole grid once to compute the number of fresh oranges and the location of rotten oranges.
-In each iteration (minute), we perform a one-level BFS (breath-first search) for all rotten oranges.
+In each iteration (minute), we perform a one-level BFS (breadth-first search) for all rotten oranges.
 If we find a fresh orange next to a rotten orange, we update a fresh orange to rotten one and the number of remaining fresh oranges.
 Once the number of fresh oranges is 0 or there are no rotten oranges in the queue, we know the algorithm is finished.

 Time Complexity: ![O(m * n)](<https://latex.codecogs.com/svg.image?\inline&space;O(m\cdot&space;n)>), Space Complexity: ![O(m+n)](<https://latex.codecogs.com/svg.image?\inline&space;O(m+n)>), where m is the number of row and n is the number of column.